philc/textmatevim/README.markdown

       map "n", "move_down"
     end

 See default_config.rb for lots of hints and examples.
-Note that shifts are automatically detected: `<C-F>` is understood to be Ctrl+Shift+F.
+Note that shifts are automatically detected: `<C-f>` is understood to be Ctrl+Shift+F.

 Tips
 ----